First impressions are everything - especially when it comes to attracting new talent!

 Make the reimbursement process concise

-A candidate may be unaware of how the reimbursement process works in your company.
+A candidate may be unaware of how the expense reimbursement process works in your company.
 Hence, your reimbursement process must be as clear and concise as your policies.

 Expense reporting should be an effortless task for all the stakeholders involved.
-For this, finance teams or the respective hiring teams should inform candidates about the reimbursement process and how long it takes for reimbursements to come through.
+For this, finance teams or the respective hiring teams should inform candidates about the expense reimbursement process and how long it takes for reimbursements to come through.

 1. Identify and adopt ways on how to keep candidates in the loop in case of unforeseen delays.